Back to Integrations

 Detailed Usage & Configuration

 The HTML node acts as a primary tool for parsing raw web content or generating readable tables.
+If you need to scrape data directly from a live URL, use the Web Crawler instead.

 1. Extracting Content

-If you have raw HTML (perhaps from an HTTP request or Webhook), choose Extract HTML Content.
+If you have raw HTML (perhaps from an HTTP Request or Webhook), choose Extract HTML Content.
 You can define multiple Extraction Values, specifying the output property name, the CSS selector (e.g., .article-title), and what to return (Text, inner HTML, or Attribute).

 2. Converting to Table

 Choose Convert to HTML Table when you want to summarize an array of items (like a list of new orders).
-The node will dynamically parse the keys of your objects to create table headers and generate the complete <table>...</table> string for you to inject into a downstream notification node.
+The node will dynamically parse the keys of your objects to create table headers and generate the complete <table>...</table> string for you to inject into a downstream notification node like Gmail.